-Find more about asthma symptoms, allergy and immunology, allergy and asthma treatment, from the natural health viewpoint and alongside classical medical treatment.
+Find more about asthma symptoms, allergy and immunology, allergy and asthma treatment, from a natural health viewpoint, alongside classical medical treatment.

 Asthma ( asma / asma attack )

 Asthma is a chronic inflammatory respiratory disease characterized by reversible airflow obstruction and bronchospasm.
 Common symptoms include coughing, wheezing, chest tightness, and shortness of breath.
 It is an allergic disease, and symptoms worsen in the presence of allergens, irritants, or psychological stress.
 Symptoms are usually worse at night, in the early morning, or in response to exercise or cold air.
 Asthma-like symptoms can also be found in young children with hypersensitive airways, especially when they contract respiratory syncytial virus and rhinovirus.
 These viral respiratory infections may increase the risk of developing asthma in children.

 Based on the above description, asthma is known to be of three types:

 – allergic asthma where the triggers are allergen factors

 – psychological asthma where the triggers can be stress or emotions

 – infectious asthma where the triggers are viruses and bacteria

 Medications used in the treatment of asthma are divided into two classes: quick-relief medications used to treat acute asthma attack symptoms; and long-term control medications used to prevent further exacerbation.
 For short-term relief or quick-relief, bronchodilators are used and for long-term management corticosteroids are usually used.
 Long-term use of corticosteroids, especially when ingested, carries risk of adverse reactions, such as cataracts and stature regression (slow growth esp. children).